GameDevTecnico/cubos/docs/pages/2_features/plugins.md

 ## Configuring the engine

-Plugins are a feature of the @ref cubos::engine::Cubos class.
+Plugins are a feature of the @ref cubos::core::ecs::Cubos class.
 This class is the main thing you'll be interacting with when developing a game with **CUBOS.**.
 It is used to configure the engine and run the game loop.
 Through it, you can register new components, resources and configure systems to be run on specific conditions.

 An application which just prints `"Hello World!"` and which does absolutely nothing else - not even open a window - would look like this: